-I am pleased that with the support of my family, I was able to graduate from one of the most prestigious schools of dentistry in the Middle East, the University of Jordan.
-My inclination toward pediatric dentistry began when I was a student at the University of Jordan.
+I am pleased that with my family's support, I could graduate from one of the most prestigious schools of dentistry in the Middle East, the University of Jordan.
+My inclination toward pediatric dentistry began as a student at the University of Jordan.
 I was particularly intrigued by the opportunity to work with children and their families, answering their questions and fulfilling their needs.
 This experience brought up memories of my pediatric dentist, who always left me curious, asking a million questions as a little girl, all of which he answered joyfully.
 At that time, I started to believe that a particular type of personality is required to be a pediatric dentist: compassionate, empathetic, kind, and dedicated to pursuing this career as a vehicle to improve the quality of life of children.

-As soon as I finished dental school in Jordan, I was on a plane to California, which I now call home.
-Earning my DDS at XXXX in May of 2015, I became a permanent resident and licensed to practice dentistry in the State of California; my dreams came true.
+When I finished dental school in Jordan, I was on a plane to California, which I now call home.
+Earning my DDS at XXXX in May of 2015, I became a permanent resident and licensed to practice dentistry in California; my dreams came true.
 I am also very much in love and have found the man I believe will be my life partner, a physician from the Middle East.

 The University of XXXX is my first choice among distinguished programs because of the solid clinical program and research opportunities that the University of XXXX offers.
 Additionally, I’m relocating to XXXX as my significant other, XXXX, lives and works there.
 Also, my sister and her family live and work in XXXX.